-Figure 2 shows that Abilene is designed as a sparsely connected mesh of uniformly high-speed (10Gbps), long-range links between routers located in 11 major U.S. cities, with connectivity to regional and local networks provided by some minimal amount of redundancy.
+Fig. 2 shows that Abilene is designed as a sparsely connected mesh of uniformly high-speed [10 gigabits per sec (Gbps)], longrange links between routers located in 11 major U.S. cities, with connectivity to regional and local networks provided by some minimal amount of redundancy.
 These design features are typical of ISP backbones (the main connections and routers composing an ISP's national or international network), which can differ in overall size but are qualitatively similar.
-One of their most obvious features is the complete absence of SF hubs; high-degree vertices can exist, but are found only within the local networks at the far periphery of the network and would not appear anywhere close to the backbone.
+One of their most obvious features is the complete absence of SF hubs; high-degree vertices can exist but are found only within the local networks at the far periphery of the network and would not appear anywhere close to the backbone.

-While the issue of whether or not the real Internet actually has power laws in its connectivity is beyond the scope of this article, there exists considerable evidence that existing claims of power laws in the router-level Internet may be the result of misinterpretation of available measurements and/or their naive and inappropriate statistical analysis (see [6] for a detailed discussion).
-It is certainly the case that current router technology could in principle support high variability (possibly scaling), but a closer look at existing router technology confirms that if high connectivity exists at all, it will be found toward the network periphery and not in its core.
-As we will show next, this is a consequence of the need for a high performance network.
+Although the issue of whether the real Internet actually has power laws in its connectivity is beyond the scope of this article, there exists considerable evidence that existing claims of power laws in the router-level Internet may be the result of misinterpretation of available measurements and/or their naive and inappropriate statistical analysis (see ref.
+6 for a detailed discussion).
+It is certainly the case that current router technology, in principle, could support high variability (possibly scaling), but a closer look at existing router technology confirms that if high connectivity exists at all, it will be found toward the network periphery and not in its core.
+As we will show next, this is a consequence of the need for a high-performance network.